hannwong/jobapp-latize-techtest/README.md

 Perhaps this is because Latize thinks I can fill all the other roles? :-) Nurhida responded to my email positively when I suggested that they remove SVN as a requirement (I know SVN and CVS); central SVN repo hinders rapid Agile techniques.
 She seemed very interested in having me install world-class productivity and best practices (eg. migrating from SVN to Git, for starters).
 Latize also seems to have expired all roles except mine at here: [jobspotting.com](https://jobspotting.com/en/company/latize).

 I'm really psyched and excited to get this chance to help create a world-class IT company in Singapore!
-For many years now, companies here are at least a decade beyond world-class productivity and best practices.
+For many years now, companies here are at least a decade behin world-class productivity and best practices.

+The *Front end Engineer* job description follows:

 ## Front end Engineer